 The AODTS-NMDS was developed and implemented under the terms of the National Health Information Agreement (NHIA).
 Under the NHIA, the Australian Government, states and territories are committed to working with the AIHW, the ABS and others to develop, collate and report national health information.
 The NHIA aims to ensure that the compilation and interpretation of national information is appropriate to government and community requirements and that data are collected and reported efficiently.
 The NHIA operates under the auspices of the Australian Health Ministers' Advisory Council (AHMAC).
-The NHIMG and the National Health Data Committee (NHDC) (now HDSC), in consultation with other national working groups such as the IGCD AODTS-NMDS Working Group, provide the mechanism for state and territory endorsement of data standards and collections (AIHW 1994).
+The NHIMG and the Health Data Standards Committee (HDSC), in consultation with other national working groups such as the IGCD AODTS-NMDS Working Group, provide the mechanism for state and territory endorsement of data standards and collections.

-All data elements and supporting items that form the AODTS-NMDS are included in the National Health Data Dictionary.
+All data elements and supporting items that form the AODTS-NMDS are included in the National Health Data Dictionary available through METeOR at http://meteor.aihw.gov.au/content/index.phtml/itemId/181162.
 Any revisions to the data elements or changes to the AODTS-NMDS must be endorsed by the HDSC and the SIMC.

-Brief details about the key committees involved in the NHIA and the development of the AODTS-NMDS are provided below:
+Key committees involved in the NHIA and the development of the AODTS-NMDS

-- AHMAC-is a committee of the heads of the Australian Government, state and territory health authorities and the Australian Government Department of Veterans' Affairs. - IGCD-acts as one of the advisory bodies supporting the Ministerial Council on Drug Strategy.
-It consists of senior officers who represent health and law enforcement agencies in each Australian jurisdiction and in New Zealand, as well as other people with expertise in identified priority areas. - SIMC-directs the implementation of the NHIA and comprises a representative from each of the signatory organisations and a Chair appointed by the AHMAC.
+AHMAC - is a committee of the heads of the Australian Government, state and territory health authorities and the Australian Government Department of Veterans' Affairs.

+IGCD - acts as one of the advisory bodies supporting the Ministerial Council on Drug Strategy.
+It consists of senior officers who represent health, law enforcement, education and Customs agencies in Australian jurisdictions and in New Zealand..

+SIMC - directs the implementation of the NHIA and comprises representatives from each of the signatory organisations and a Chair appointed by the AHMAC.
 The New Zealand Ministry of Health has observer status.
-The AIHW supports the Management Group not only through membership but also by providing the Secretariat. - HDSC-is a standing committee of the SIMC.
+The AIHW supports the SIMC not only through membership but also by providing the Secretariat.

+HDSC - is a standing committee of the SIMC.
 The primary role of the HDSC is to assess data definitions proposed for inclusion in the National Health Data Dictionary (NHDD) and recommend to the SIMC revisions and additions to each successive version of the Dictionary.
 The NHDD is the authoritative source of national health data definitions.
 It contains the definitions of data elements that have been described according to a standard set of rules, and endorsed by the SIMC as the national standard to apply whenever this information is collected in the health field.